-Just past the tower is a cell tower and beyond that the road up to the tower with picnic areas along a ridgeline.
+Just past the tower is a cell tower and beyond that the road up to the tower with picnic areas along the ridgeline.
+Trails from the tower continue off in every direction.
+While the trail map shows the majority of trails in the area around the tower, the father south you go the more unmarked ones there are.
+Be prepared for rugged, rocky, hilly terrain.

-Soapstone Mountain was the first land purchased for the Shenipsit State Forest in 1927.
-The purpose was to build a fire lookout tower.
+Soapstone Mountain was the first land purchased for the Shenipsit State Forest in 1927 in order to build a fire lookout tower.
 The north edge of the property is the site of the Civilian Conservation Corps Camp Conner in 1935 and the present day site of the CCC Museum.

 The information shown here is for general reference purposes only. exploreCT.org gives no warranty, expressed or implied, as to the accuracy or reliability of this data.
 Parking in all areas, whether designated here or not, is at your own risk. exploreCT.org is not responsible for any damage or loss to vehicles or contents.

 Visited 1945 times, 1 Visits today